ngnrsaa/qflex/docs/input_formats.md

 # Input File Formatting

 For each circuit simulated on qFlex, three input files are required:
-1. A "circuit" file, detailing the operations to perform at each timestep.
+1. A circuit file detailing the operations to perform at each timestep.
-1. An "ordering" file, indicating the order in which tensors should be combined.
+1. An ordering file indicating the order in which tensors should be combined.
-1. A "grid" file, representing the positions of active qubits in a 2D lattice.
+1. A grid file representing the positions of active qubits in a 2D lattice.

 The purpose of this document is to outline the proper formatting of these files.